Food Invoice Template

-Helpful Tip: Use a Catering Service Invoice when needing a method to request payment for making and preparing foods for large events (weddings, birthday parties, corporate functions).
+Helpful Tip: Use a Catering Service Invoice when needing a method to request and document payment for making and preparing foods for large events such as weddings, birthday parties, and corporate functions.

 Step 1 – Enter Food Items

-A food item can be any type of prepared food.
-It can be a combo meal or even just a side order of dressing.
-Any food item that comes with a charge needs to be listed as a description.
-After completing the description, enter the cost per unit, number (#) of units, and the total amount for that item.
+A food item can be any type of food, ranging from cooked and prepared food to produce.
+After completing the description, enter the cost per unit, number (#) of units, and the total cost for that item.

 Step 2 – Design Invoice

 Upload your company logo using a .jpg or .png file format.
 Enter the name and address of your business.
 Include the client’s information, including contact information and perhaps a company name.
 Include such details as the date, the total amount of the invoice, and the date payment is due.
 Include an invoice number so the document can be easily accessed if needed.
 Once the invoice is formatted, it can be saved for future food invoices.
 Invoicing software, such as that available through Invoice Maker, can help to streamline this process.

 Include any discounts and taxes to the amount total.
 Before sending, double-check that the amounts are correct.
 The food billing invoice can be emailed to the customer or mailed to the customer.
 Invoices are typically paid via credit or debit card, cash, or online.

 Typically, food billing invoices are handled by professionals in the departments of companies that handle ordering and purchasing.
 A food service manager will generally approve the invoices, and accounting professionals will be responsible for following up to ensure invoices are paid.
 The invoices are usually sent to restaurants, retailers, and individuals who order large amounts of food.

 Do suppliers offer discounts for early payment of food invoices?